 No business is immune to personal injury claims.
 You could be running a small office downtown, or you could have your offices setup in the highly expensive business district.
 The point is, personal injury claims can happen anywhere.
 And as a personal injury lawyer, we see this all the time.

 Florida has been ranked among the top states that are business-friendly and create numerous employment opportunities.
 While feasible working conditions and environment may reduce the number of personal injury claims, they cannot put an end to fraudulent claims.
-The good news is that your legal team can determine the actual value of a personal injury claim using big data analysis.
+Further, the good news is that your legal team can determine the actual value of a personal injury claim using big data analysis.

 Data analysis and law firms